9 Best OKR Software for KPI Tracking (2026)

 The difference between teams that feel aligned and teams that actually execute is KPI signal quality.
 When KPIs are live, visible, and trusted, OKRs become a steering mechanism.
 When they're late, manual, or cosmetic, OKRs become performance theater.

-If your OKRs aren’t changing decisions mid-quarter, the problem isn’t your ambition - it’s your signal.
+If your OKRs aren't changing decisions mid-quarter, the problem isn't your ambition.
+It's your signal.

 This free workbook helps teams clarify what should be tracked as a KPI — and what must be written as a true, outcome-driven Key Result.